dwarvesf/playbook/engineering/error.md

 func handler() {
     err := getProduct(1)

-    if err != nil && gerr.Match(err1, errors.ErrNotFound) {
+    if err != nil && gerr.Match(err, errors.ErrNotFound) {
-        // Do logic when err1 is ErrNotFound
+        // Do logic when err is ErrNotFound
     }
 }
 ```

+## Remote Error Tracking

+System log is like the airplane black box.
+When defects occur, along with steps used to reproduce from user report, the last thing we know is stored in the system log.

+- We use [Sentry](sentry.io) for both backend and frontend apps.
+Sentry helps collect and report the system log when errors occurred.
+- We use GLP stack as a remote logging service.

+Starting a new project, we usually set up and hook the error message to our project management system.

-## Replicating & handling error
+## Replicating & Handling error

+To be able to reproduce an error you need to know what external actions lead to the error.
+To determine the cause of an error you need to know:

+- The exact location in the code where the exception occurred.
+- The context in which that location in the code was reached.
+Some locations in your code are reachable via different execution paths.
+For instance, a utility method may be called from many different places in your application.
+You may need to know where the utility method was called from, in order to determine the cause of the exception.
+- A sensible description of the error including any relevant variable values, including parameters, internal state variables (members, global variables etc.) and possibly external system state, for instance data in a database.

+#### Environment cloning

-A method exists for replicating the state of one environment in another (e.g. copy prod to QA to reproduce an error)
+Every project should contain a method for replicating the state of one environment in another (e.g. copy prod to QA to reproduce an error).
+We structure our applications in a way that we could restore its snapshot at any point of time.
+A short command to replicate the context in which cause the error.

+We develop strategies and tooling to help ease the debugging process.

+- The [sandbox env](#enviroment-cloning) with related source code and data
+- Verify the steps used to produce the error
+- Verify the system/environment used to produce the error
+- Gather Screenshots and Logs
+- Gather step-by-step description from the user
+We use GLP stack as a remote logging service.